emf-creaf/medfate/reference/defaultSoilParams.md

 # Default soil parameters

-Creates a data frame with default soil physical description for model functions
+Creates a data frame with default soil physical and chemical description for model functions

 ## Usage